diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 *   rds clusters scheduling
 *   rds instances scheduling
 *   autoscalings scheduling
-*   Aws cloudWatch logs for lambda
+*   Aws CloudWatch logs for lambda

 ### Caveats
 You can't stop and start an [Amazon Spot instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html) (only the Spot service can stop and start a Spot Instance), but you can reboot or terminate a Spot Instance.
 That why this module support only scheduler action `terminate` for spot instance.